geekypedia/Rester/ide/workspace/web/examples/angularjs/README.md

 5. Tick the following options - 'Default File API', 'Enable Authentication' and 'Enable SaaS Mode'.
 Hit Submit Button
 6. Go to the API configuration again and find a section named 'Database changes needed to run Auth and SaaS mode, and File APIs:'.
 Hit Execute button.
 If you get any error while executing the button, then you will need to follow step 5-8 from the 'From Code (Manual)' section below.
-7. Right-click the 'examples' folder in the IDE and click on 'preview' OR directy hit the following URL in your browser: <a href="http://localhost:8080/ide/workspace/web/examples" target="_blank">http://localhost:8080/ide/workspace/web/examples</a>
+7. Launch 'Code Editor' from the launcher, Provide credentials, Load project named 'web' and Right-click the 'examples' folder in the IDE and click on 'preview' OR directy hit the following URL in your browser: <a href="http://localhost:8080/ide/workspace/web/examples" target="_blank">http://localhost:8080/ide/workspace/web/examples</a>

 #### From Code (Manual)